-Winnick earned the bulk of his wealth on the sale of $734 million worth of Global Crossing stock nearly 20 years ago.
-He now serves as chairman of Winnick & Co., and got into the live-streaming business in 2017, when he acquired a majority stake in concert service Qello for an undisclosed amount – a position he exited at year’s end with a sale to Canada-based Stingray, also on undisclosed terms.
+The bulk of Winnick's wealth tracks to the sale of $734 million worth of Global Crossing stock nearly 20 years ago.
+He now serves as chairman of Winnick & Co., and got into the live-streaming business in 2017, when he acquired a significant minority stake in digital entertainment company Qello for an undisclosed amount.
+He spun off its live music subsidiary, Qello Concerts, at year’s end with a sale to Canada-based Stingray, also on undisclosed terms.
+He retained a large stake in uCast.
 Winnick & Co. also invests in industries such as telecommunications, digital media, health care and real estate.

 It took Winnick just two and a half years to become a billionaire between founding his company and selling off his stock.
 Global Crossing went public a year after it was founded, at a $4.5 billion valuation.
 Winnick has been largely quiet since cashing out, other than serving as chairman of Winnick Family Foundation.
 Winnick’s wife, Karen, is a children’s book author.
 The two support a number of environmental, animal-rights, health care and Jewish causes.
 The couple lives in the 1930s Bel Air estate built by Conrad Hilton.

 Last year: $1.4 billion